milvus-io/bootcamp/solutions/reverse_image_search/object_detection/README.md

 ```
 ### 2. Start API Server

 The next step is to start the system server.
-It provides HTTP backend services, and there are two ways to start: running with Docker OR source code.
+It provides HTTP backend services.

 - **Install the Python packages**